 The spread of infection in a nursing home or hospital could be detrimental to every patient/resident in the facility.
 Because of that, the nursing staff is required to follow established procedures and protocols that minimize any potential spread of contaminants, infections, bacteria and viruses.
 Unfortunately, residents are often needlessly exposed to serious contaminants that jeopardize their health and well-being.
-Sadly, the Jacksonville elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where the individual’s health was compromised or they died prematurely due to the reckless actions of the nursing staff.
+Sadly, the Jacksonville elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where the individual’s health was compromised or they died prematurely due to the reckless actions of the nursing staff.

 Passavant Area Hospital

 Passavant Area Hospital is a 15-certified bed “not-for-profit” Medicare-accepting facility providing nursing services to residents of Jacksonville and Morgan County, Illinois.
 The hospital is located at:

 In addition to providing around-the-clock skilled nursing and emergency services, the facility also provides cardiac care, rehabilitation services, and wound care.

 Jacksonville Nursing Home Resident Safety Concerns

 Many families review the database systems updated by the federal government and state of

 Illinois to determine the level of care every nursing facility provides in their community.
 The results of online searches can be found on numerous sites including Medicare.gov.

 Currently, Passavant Area Hospital maintains an overall four out of five available star rating in the national Medicare star rating summary system.
 This includes five out of five stars for health inspections and staffing issues.
 Our Jacksonville nursing home neglect attorneys have found serious deficiencies involving this hospital that include: